kobjects/kowa/README.md

 | LtU    | I32.lt_u | I64.lt_u |          |          |
 | Ne     | I32.ne   | I64.ne   | F32.ne   | F64.ne   |

-To simplify combining comparisons, we define a special type for I32 that only can hold the values 0 (false) and 1 (true) named `Bool`.

 #### Type Conversions